adjudah/21CA/README.md

 ## Notes

 __Browserify/watchify__ is being used bundle to the rquired modules.
 This means that we can only depend upon __npm modules__. i.e. There can only be one script reference to bundle.js or bundle.min.js in the html page.
+Actually this is not stricly true: here can be more than one reference, but don't expect the bundle.js reference to interact with any other script reference.

 Web services are being implemented in __Restify__ and the persistent layer in __Mongodb__.